Actionable Book Summary: Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 Saying no is difficult.
 It can be considered rude and immoral, even.
 Especially if you’re rejecting a close friend or your boss.
 But saying no is the golden key that will unlock more hours in your day.
 Hours you can use to hone your craft or play video games.
 It doesn’t matter how you’ll spend it, as long as you spend your time doing what you love.

 But how to say no without losing your job or losing Facebook friends?
-Well, Greg McKeown did all the heavy lifting by providing a few responses in the book that will allow us to say no with grace:
+Well, Greg McKeown did all the heavy lifting for us by providing a few responses in the book that will allow us to say no with grace:

 The awkward pause: Own the awkward silence.
 When someone asks for something.
 Just pause for a moment.
 Count to three before saying a word.
 Quite often the other person will fill the void and you can use the new information to reject politely.